uboslinux/ubos-website/content/docs/users/ubos-admin.md

 ## ``ubos-admin start-pagekite``

-To allow access from the public internet to one or more of the {{% gls Sites %}}
+To allow access from the public internet to one or more of the {{% gls Site %}}
 on your {{% gl Device %}} using the {{% gl Pagekite %}} service, install package ``pagekite`` with ``sudo pacman -S pagekite`` and then execute:

 ```
 % sudo ubos-admin start-pagekite <NNN>
 ```

 where ``<NNN>`` is the name of your primary kite (e.g. ``johndoe.pagekite.me``).
 UBOS